codaxy/curriculum/sass/css-guide.md

 - 📃 [Sidebar Transitions | Tympanus](https://tympanus.net/Development/SidebarTransitions/)

 ## [Animations] [D]
 Unlike the effects set by `transition` property, `animation` effects don't need a trigger (hover, active,...) to run.
-They happen automatically (on page load, for example).
+They can happen automatically (on page load, for example).

 Also, with `animation` you can set countless states between a start and an end state, or even loop animation. `transition` lets you style the appearance of an element only at the beginning of animation and at its end.

-So, if you need an animation to run when the page loads or when the user scrolls, or you have an animation more complex than A to B state change, it is recommended to use `animation` property.
+So, if you need an animation to run when the page loads, or you have an animation more complex than a simple A to B state change, it is recommended to use `animation` property.

 ## Conventions
 #### [STYLING-CONV] [A]